The Desert Beckons: Lovely Sands, Dunes, Land Cruiser and Belly Dancing Girls

 The UAE has undulating mounds of sand dunes.
 It lies on the edge of the Great Arabian desert and has miles and miles of sand.
 The essence of a desert safari is to take the visitor through the sand dunes and give him or her a feel of what life is in the hinterland of this state.
 No visitor will want to miss a desert safari, which these days is conducted on 4 wheel drive SUVs.
 The most popular is the Toyota Land Cruiser.
 In days gone by these safari's were conducted on camels, a resilient animal that can survive in the desert.

 The safari normally commences around noon and lasts till nightfall.
 All the tourists are picked up from their hotels and taken to a central meeting point.
 There they are transferred to the 4 wheel SUVs.
 The vehicle usually used is the Toyota Land Cruiser.
 Only the petrol model is used.

-The vehicles at teh end of the safari will converge to a Bedouin village, replete with a small oasis.
-Here one can freshen himself or herself and continue with the next part of the program, that includes a sumptuous barbecue dinner and the belly dance.
+The vehicles at the end of the safari will converge to a Bedouin village, replete with a small oasis.
+Here one can freshen himself or herself and continue with the next part of the program, which includes a sumptuous barbecue dinner and the belly dance.

 After the dance, the safari is over and all disperse.
-In a few of the cams there are cottages made of tents and it one really wants to have a better time one can spend a night in these tents.
+In a few of the camps, there are cottages made of tents and if one really wants to have a better time one can spend a night in these tents.
 It's a wonderful experience and one will look for an encore later on.